MicrosoftEdge/WebView2Feedback/specs/StatusBarMessage.md

 Developers would also like to be able to opt in to intercept the messages which would normally be displayed by the Status bar, and show it using thier own custom UI.
 # Description
-We propose two new events for WebView2 that would allow developers to listen for Status bar updates which are triggered by activity on the WebView, and then handle those updates however they want in their applications.
+We propose a new event for WebView2 that would allow developers to listen for Status bar updates which are triggered by activity on the WebView, and then handle those updates however they want in their applications.

 Developers will be able to register an even handler for changes to the status bar message.